carolynangelillo/Simple_Postgame_Pitching_Reports/README.md

 of software.

 For those using Trackman data- this code is designed to work with files implementing the "Tagged Pitch Type" option.
 If your Trackman
-CSV implements "Auto Pitch Type" simple replace any mention of "TaggedPitchType" with "AutoPitchType"
+CSV implements "Auto Pitch Type" simply replace any mention of "TaggedPitchType" with "AutoPitchType"